danammeansbear/ohms/README.md

 Visual Studio 2022 with the ASP.NET and web development workload.

-open soltuion in visual studio from the file explorer by right clicking on the ohms.sln file and click open in visual studio to run ctrl + f5 click on the ohms calculator tab add your bands get your result.
+open soltuion in visual studio

+Go to the file explorer and right clickon the ohms.sln file

+click open in visual studio

+to run

+ctrl + f5

+click on the ohms calculator tab

+  add your bands

+  get your result.